fastly/fanout-compute-js-demo/README.md

 Visit [https://qa-websockets-demo.edgecompute.app/](https://qa-websockets-demo.edgecompute.app/) to see this demo in action.

-This demo is meant to be a live-updating "question and answer" board for a live event, online or offline.
+This demo is a realtime-updating "question and answer" board for a live event, online or offline.
 Attendees at an event join a room and may post questions.
-The organizer is able to reply to questions or delete them.
+The organizer is able to reply to the questions or delete them.
 The changes propagate immediately to all connected participants over WebSocket.

 Try: